 How do we change the narrative when the history of a holiday…well, sucks?

-I’m gonna go back to Sean Sherman for this one, and recommend you find and read his whole article, really.
+I’m gonna go back to Sean Sherman for this one.
 He says:

 The thing is, we do not need the poisonous “pilgrims and Indians” narrative.
 We do not need that illusion of past unity to actually unite people today.
 Instead, we can focus simply on values that apply to everybody: togetherness, generosity and gratitude.
 And we can make the day about what everybody wants to talk and think about anyway: the food.